Are you ready to plan your 2022 fall road trips yet? I suggest taking a road trip to the Ozarks to see the Arkansas fall foliage.

 The Graduate Hotel is just off the square in downtown Fayetteville it’s an ideal location for walking to shops, restaurants, and nightlife (and the farmer’s market on the weekends).

-Spacious rooms with really great design features.
-My favorite is the entire wall across from the bed is one long countertop so it is perfect for laying out your things and easy for a group of friends to get ready to go out!
+These spacious rooms have really great design features.
+My favorite is the wall across from the bed, which is one long countertop.
+It is perfect for laying out your things and easy for friends to get ready to go out!

 Click here to book your reservation now!